 Once it was out of the packaging the Catch Surf Beater felt very much like an elongated bodyboard, particularly because it didn’t have the fins in yet.
 The board comes with two standard black Catch Surf fins.
 The Beater is a dual fin setup, but equally can be ridden without fins.
 More on that later.

 It does not come with a leash.
 Although a lot of the pro’s tend to ride these soft top surfboards without a leash, we advise using a leash, unless you’re exclusively going to be using the board for skimming.

-Catch Surf suggest that this board can be ridden in whole host of different condition.
+Catch Surf suggest that this board can be ridden in whole host of different conditions.
 We found the board difficult to ride in groveller type waves.
-It felt like it lacked the volume to get into smaller waves.
-Granted our level of surfing is a lower intermediate level.

 Riding it without fins was a whole other challenge.
 We tried two spins on the board and stacked it both times.
 All we can say is that the pro’s make it look too easy!
 One has to be an incredibly well balanced surfer to be able to pull off a 360.

 When we tried skimming the board it was a whole lot of fun, and we were actually able to get some decent length rides from skimming it.
 Be sure to remove the both the fins and leash before skimming the board.